sparkfun/SparkFun_RTK_Firmware/docs/intro.md

 6. Once paired, open SW Maps.
 Select ‘New Project’ and give your project a name like ‘RTK Project’.

-7. Press the SW Maps icon in the top left corner and select Bluetooth GNSS.
+7. Press the SW Maps icon in the top left corner of the home screen and select Bluetooth GNSS.
 You should see the ‘Facet Rover-3AF1’ in the list.
 Select it then press the ‘Connect’ button in the bottom left corner.
 SW Maps will show a warning that the instrument height is 0m.
 That’s ok.

     ![SW Map list of Bluetooth devices](<img/SWMaps/SparkFun RTK SWMaps Bluetooth Connect.png>)